Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Experiments

-Table~\ref{Tab:TMGofflineMethodsCompTime} shows the average training and testing computation time for the tested regression methods.
-The computation times were measured using a non-optimized Python code on a laptop with 2.7GHz CPU and 32 GB of RAM.
-Despite the fact that TME converged with less than 10 iterations of the EM algorithm for all the participants, we observe that this method has the highest computation time for training.
+Table~\ref{Tab:TMGofflineMethodsCompTime} shows the average testing computation time for the tested regression methods.
+The computation times were measured using a non-optimized Python code on a laptop with 2.7GHz CPU and 32 GB of RAM.\footnote{Note that the structure of the proposed multilinear algebra problem allows numerical computation to be substantially improved in a number of ways.} We observe a testing time of $1$ ms for TME, which is reasonable for real-time applications allowing predictions at a frequency $>50$ Hz, as usually targeted by real-time detection of hand movements.
+Importantly, as opposed to GP, the computation testing time of TME is independent of the number of training data and depends only on the number of experts.
+Therefore, TME can be adapted to real-time predictions independently on the number of provided training data.
+During training, TME converged with less than 10 iterations of the EM algorithm for all the participants, with a total training time of several minutes.
 This is mainly due to the fact that a TLR model is optimized at each step of the EM algorithm.
-Therefore, the training time of TME could be improved by optimizing the training time of TLR in the same way as machine learning libraries do for standard logistic regression.
-However, this training time remains reasonable for the method to be applied in real-time with amputees.
-Moreover, a testing time of $1$ ms is also reasonable for real-time applications with TME allowing predictions at a frequency $>50$ Hz, as usually targeted by real-time detection of hand movements.
-As opposed to GP, the computation testing time of TME is independent of the number of training data and depends only on the number of experts.
-Therefore, TME would be adapted to real-time predictions independently on the number of provided training data.
+While the training time of TME could be easily improved by using dedicated tensor libraries such as \cite{Kossaifi19}, and despite we used a naive implementation in our experiments, the training time remained reasonable for the method to be applied in real-time, as we show in the next subsection.